 The Wobblies (Industrial Workers of the World) sought to organize all workers, across gender, race and ethnicity, under one large tent, inspiring miners, loggers, and farmworkers.
-Similarly, the Socialist Party of America, founded in 1901, emerged as a powerful political force for labor, winning many municipal and county elections after 1910.9 These strands of labor sought structural change and the end of wage labor, with the goal of workers owning the means of production.10 from technology, they had lost control over their work lives in the transition from craft production to specialized tasks in factories.
-Workers found themselves in a deeply unequal business-friendly and consumer economy.
-But only one in six families had a car, one in five had electricity, and one in 10 had a telephone.12 The business-friendly economy was leaving behind most workers even before the Great Depression shook the foundations of the country.
-When the economy crashed in 1929, life-already difficult-became dramatically worse for working people.
-Wages fell by more than half, thousands of banks failed, and a third of farmers lost their land.
-13 Mass unemployment and poverty created overwhelming insecurity.14
+Similarly, the Socialist Party of America, founded in 1901, emerged as a powerful political force for labor, winning many municipal and county elections after 1910.9 These strands of labor sought structural change and the end of wage labor, with the goal of workers owning the means of production.

 The rapacity of capitalist exploitation led labor to fight back and extract concessions.
 By 1916, early labor reform efforts took hold, starting with worker compensation programs at the state level.
-In 1919 alone, one in every five workers went on strike.11 But labor and those victories were both fractured along demographic lines.
+In 1919 alone, one in every five workers went on strike.
+But labor and those victories were both fractured along demographic lines.